HansMolemanPNG/hansmolemanpng.github.io/docs/kb/injection-attacks/xxe.md

 </root>
 ```

-The behavior expected with this payload would be that the response contains "SUCCESS" confirming that entity processing is enabled.
+The behavior expected with this payload would be that the response contains “SUCCESS” confirming that entity processing is enabled.

 ### Test 2: File Inclusion (Safe File)